1953–54 NHL season: Regular season

 There were persistent rumours that the Chicago Black Hawks would fold due to the poor performance of the team and fans staying away in droves.
 NHL president Clarence Campbell discussed the problems with Arthur M. Wirtz and it was announced that the rumours were without foundation.

 Campbell was busy this year imposing fines and suspensions.
 As a result of pushing referee Frank Udvari into the boards during a November 12 game, Bernie Geoffrion was fined $250.
 Later, in a December 20 game, he and Ron Murphy engaged in stick swinging which left Murphy with a broken jaw.
 Both players were suspended.

 There was trouble brewing for Maurice Richard when he ghosted an article in the Samedi Dimanche newspaper, calling NHL president Clarence Campbell a dictator and took exception to Campbell's suspension of Bernie "Boom Boom" Geoffrion for the stick swinging incident.
 Richard was required to post a $1000 bond and refrain from any more articles.

+This season saw both instances of Gordie Howe accomplishing what is now known as the Gordie Howe hat trick.
+The first was on October 11, 1953, when he scored a goal, assisted on Red Kelly's goal, and fought the Toronto Maple Leafs' Fernie Flaman.
+The second was on March 21, 1954, once again versus the Maple Leafs.
+Howe scored the opening goal, assisted on two Ted Lindsay goals, and fought Ted "Teeder" Kennedy.

 The Detroit Red Wings were first overall in the National Hockey League for the sixth straight season.